 Executive Directors are employees of the Trust.
 Along with the Non-Executive Directors, they are accountable for the Trust's performance.

-Stuart Richardson, Acting Chief Executive
+Stuart Richardson, Chief Executive Officer

-Daryl Chapman, Chief Finance Officer
+Jason Hollidge, Chief Finance Officer (Interim)

 Diane Hull, Chief Nurse

 I joined NSFT in 2018 after two years as Chief Nurse with Sussex Partnership NHS Foundation Trust.
 There I helped drive through significant improvements to patient care.
 Before this, I held senior roles at East London Foundation Trust.
 These included Interim Director of Services, Deputy Director of Nursing and Associate Director for Forensic Nursing.

 I qualified as a Registered Mental Health Nurse in 1990 and worked at St Clements in East London.
 When I moved to Hackney, I fulfilled roles such as Nurse Specialist, Matron and Lead Nurse.
 I have a family member who has experienced issues relating to their mental health and wellbeing during their teenage and early adult years.
 I have supported, cared for and been part of their struggles, this has been both a privilege and a challenge.

 At NSFT, I am responsible for improving safety and service users' experience of care.
 Recruiting and retaining high-quality staff is important.
 Our aim is to offer exciting opportunities which enthuse people.
 Meanwhile we seek to look after our existing staff and make sure they feel valued.

 I am committed to help create the conditions and culture to improve mental healthcare for everyone in Norfolk and Suffolk.

 I am a consultant psychiatrist with experience of working to deliver mental health care.
 This includes supporting projects to improve care both within and outside the NHS.
 I have had senior roles in NHS trusts and worked nationally in the regulatory environment.